Through My Eyes. Again - Cover

 What now?

 Lili handed me the paper, folded to an inside page.
-There was that photo of me again and a short article repeating what the Polish newspaper had said, except it added I was the son of Dr Johnstone, a local doctor in Herne Bay.
-Everyone was conspiring to force me to take the trip.
+I saw that photo of me again.
+It accompanied a brief article repeating what the Polish newspaper had said, adding that I was the son of Dr Johnstone, a local doctor in Herne Bay.
+It felt like everyone was conspiring to force me to take the trip.

-I shook my head and sighed.
-“I have to reply to the letter tomorrow, telling them whether I will accept the award or not.”
+I sighed.
+“I have to reply to the letter tomorrow, telling them if I will accept the award.”

-Neither Col nor Lili said a word, but Col surreptitiously squeezed my hand sympathetically.
+Neither Col nor Lili said a word, but Col squeezed my hand.

-At school, Mr Sturr was on my case about it, too.
-The feeling I was being hemmed in grew ever stronger.
+At school, Mr. Sturr was on my case about it.
+The feeling that I was being hemmed in grew ever stronger.

-On the bus home, my impending decision stifled most normal conversation and it got worse at Lili’s house as Mrs Wiśniewski was home and pushed her view strongly until I insisted we needed to get on with our homework.
-She gave me a hard stare before turning away.
+On the bus home, my impending decision stifled most normal conversation.
+It got worse at Lili’s house as Mrs. Wiśniewski was home early and pushed her view until I insisted we needed to get on with our homework.

 Mutti Frida was later than usual in meeting us at Lili’s house.